arjunp17/MemoryControlled-MultiheadSelfAtt/README.md

 ### Self Attention Visualizations

-In each of the Figure below visualizes self attention plots are obtained using pairwise cosine similarity of the Memory Controlled Self Attention feature embeddings.
+Each of the Figure below visualizes self attention plots obtained using pairwise cosine similarity of the Memory Controlled Self Attention feature embeddings.

     /Input-MelSpec: pairwise cosine similarity of input mel-spectrogram feature /Baseline_RNN: pairwise cosine similarity of the GRU feature embeddings of the baseline model